mykola-kot/calculator-api/README.md

 # Parallel Calculator

 This repository contains the solution for the test assignment.
+The time limit is up to 8 hours.

 ## Description